-A hamstring injury involves a strain or tear to the tendons or large muscles located at the back of the thigh.
-The injury can occur when you decelerate following a hard sprint or run.
+A hamstring injury involves either a strain or tear to the tendons or large muscles located at the back of the thigh.
+This injury can occur when you decelerate following a hard sprint or run.

 Common symptoms of hamstring injuries include:

-With a hamstring injury, it’s important that you work with a physical therapist to increase your range of motion and strengthen your hamstring and the muscles around it.
-This will help you alleviate symptoms and decrease the risk of a future hamstring injury.
+With a hamstring injury, it’s important that you work with a physical therapist to increase your range of motion and strengthen your hamstring and other muscles around it.
+This will not only help you alleviate symptoms, but also decrease your risk of experiencing a future hamstring injury.

-Quadricep strains involve a group of four muscles in the front thigh that connect to the knee just below the knee cap.
-Quadricep strains are typically due to the overuse of the muscles.
+Quadricep strains involve a group of four muscles in your front thigh that connect to your knee right below the knee cap.
+Quadricep strains typically occur due to the overuse of the muscles.
 Common symptoms of a quadricep strain include:

 - Tightness in the thigh

-It’s important to work with your physical therapist to learn and perform exercises that strengthen your quads, the muscles around them, and fortify your balance and flexibility.
-This helps the recovery process and decreases the chance of future quadriceps strains.
+It’s important to work with your physical therapist to learn and perform exercises to strengthen your quads and the muscles around them, as well as your balance and flexibility.
+This will help your recovery process and decrease the chances you experience a future quadriceps strain.